Membership Inference Attack with Partial Features: Related Work

 \subsection{Membership Inference Attack}

-\textbf{Membership Inference Attack Based on Exact Sample Matching}: Membership inference attack against machine learning models was first introduced by Shokri et al.\cite{shokri2017membership}.
+Membership inference attack against machine learning models was first introduced by Shokri et al.\cite{shokri2017membership}.
 A binary classifier was trained as the attack model using prediction vectors produced by shadow models.
 To launch the attack, the target model’s prediction on a given input is provided to the attack model, which decides whether the input was included in the training data.
-Most follow-up studies adopt a similar setting, where the adversary has access to both the full prediction vector and the ground-truth label of the sample.
+Most follow-up studies adopt a similar setting, where the adversary has access to rich information, such as the full model outputs and the training data distribution.
 These methods typically rely on the observation that member samples tend to yield lower loss values than non-members \cite{song2021systematic,sablayrolles2019white,carlini2022membership}.
 Song et al.\cite{song2021systematic} predict membership with a modified loss function.
 Ye et al.\cite{ye2022enhanced} proposed a membership inference attack that achieves an arbitrary false positive rate by using a non-member set to calibrate the decision threshold.
 Carlini et al. \cite{carlini2022membership} trained multiple shadow models to examine the loss distributions of samples when they are in and out of the training set, further improving the attack performance under low false positive rates.
 Instead of using loss values for membership inference, Zarifzadeh et al.\cite{zarifzadeh2024low} computed a likelihood ratio based on the output confidences and used it as the inference metric.